mogita/douban-crawler/Readme.md

 - Redis
 - [proxy_pool](https://github.com/jhao104/proxy_pool)

-> It's recommended to use Virtualenv or Anaconda to handle the environment.
+> It might be a bit more convenient to use Virtualenv or Anaconda to handle the environment.
+But this differs from case to case so please know what you're dealing with before going ahead.

 ## Steps